 Are bait-balls guaranteed?

 It is vital that all adventurers considering joining us on the sardine run understand the realities of this expedition.
 Blue Wilderness cannot and will not offer any guarantee of sightings.
 We are meeting nature entirely on its own terms, we are not chumming, interfering or manufacturing the sardine run, but watching, waiting and hoping to witness this spectacular event!
 Our past record (over 15 years) suggests that 60% of divers will experience a bait ball (sardines, anchovy or red eye) with predators.
-100% of expeditions have resulted in sightings of dolphins, gannets, whales and sharks.
+100% of expeditions have resulted in sightings of marine predators.

 Do I need a SCUBA qualification?

 We highly recommend that sardine run adventurers are SCUBA qualified.
 However, we do welcome guests who are not qualified or prefer to free dive.
 For free-divers, we do insist that you do not move onto a bait ball as this does interfere negatively with aerial predators such as the Cape gannet.

 How 'Tough' is the Sardine Run?

 The Sardine Run is tough, and anybody joining us on an expedition should have a relatively good level of fitness and be used to spending time on the ocean.
 Spending 8 hours a day on a small boat is challenging for even experienced ‘seadogs’.

 Where do I stay during the Sardine Run